Campuses and locations

-The University of Newcastle’s Graduate Certificate in Family Studies has been designed to enhance your theoretical and practical knowledge in core areas including family studies and cultural diversity, enabling you to address complex problems confronting families and their communities.
+The University of Newcastle’s Graduate Certificate in Family Studies has been designed to enhance your theoretical and practical knowledge in core areas of family practice including family studies and cultural diversity, enabling you to address complex problems confronting families and their communities.

 You will be armed with the fundamental educational foundation and knowledge and skills to ensure you succeed in your chosen field.

 The Graduate Certificate in Family Studies offers fundamental education in family studies.
 You will complete one core course and a further three directed courses to enable you to tailor your studies to your interest areas.